CarolineG85/Quiz-Harry-Potter/README.md

 This project is the occasion to apply almost everything that I've learnt in my development studies, joining databases, frontend and backend.
 I use Express, Node, MySQL, React and Sass.

-Here are the principal Users Stories:
+Here are the principal Users Stories: <br>
--As a user, I would like to have multiple questions with various suggested answers so that I can choose the one that seems correct to me.
+-As a user, I would like to have multiple questions with various suggested answers so that I can choose the one that seems correct to me.<br>
--As a user, I would like to know my score to determine how well I know the Harry Potter universe.
+-As a user, I would like to know my score to determine how well I know the Harry Potter universe.<br>
--As an administrator, I would like to have my own interface for managing questions (admin login).
+-As an administrator, I would like to have my own interface for managing questions (admin login).<br>
--As an administrator, I would like to be able to view all questions in the database, add, modify, and delete questions (as well as their associated suggested answers).
+-As an administrator, I would like to be able to view all questions in the database, add, modify, and delete questions (as well as their associated suggested answers).<br>

 You will find the wireframe and the MCD/MPD here: